RussellABrown/kd-tree/README.md

 -c Enable region search by exhaustive search for comparison to k-d tree search

--r Enable construction of nearest-neighbors and reverse-nearest-neighbors maps
+-r Enable construction of nearest-neighbors and reverse-nearest-neighbors maps or vectors